TommyTran732/Windows-Setup/Getting an ISO.md

 Essentially, the command to use with the Windows Media creation tool is `Retail /MediaArch x64 /MediaLangCode en-US /MediaEdition Enterprise`.

 Microsoft does not distribute Windows ARM ISOs as far as I know.
-The basic procedure is to download some ESD files off of Microsoft, then convert it into an ISO.
+The basic procedure is to download some ESD files from Microsoft, then convert it into an ISO.

 If you use Parallels, just let it create a Windows VM automatically.
 It will make an Windows ARM Home/Pro ISO in your Downloads Folder, and you can use that for a manual installation later.